-Within the context of your program's mission, how does your program operationally define each of the universal required competencies (in this section you should be defining the competency not providing examples of its assessment)?9 Limit 500 words each.
+Within the context of your program's mission, how does your program operationally define each of the universal required competencies?
+(In this section you should be identifying student learning outcomes, not providing examples of its assessment).
+Limit 500 words each.

+To lead and manage in the public interest.

+To participate in, and contribute to, the public policy process.

+To analyze, synthesize, think critically, solve problems and make evidence-informed decisions in a complex and dynamic environment.

+To articulate, apply, and advance a public service perspective.

+&lt;sup>9 A list of example phrasing of competencies can be found in Appendix B.

-To lead and manage in public governance To participate in and contribute to the public policy process To analyze, synthesize, think critically, solve problems and make decisions To articulate and apply a public service perspective To communicate and interact productively with a diverse and changing workforce and citizenry Clarifying Examples Basis of Judgment
+To communicate and interact productively and in culturally responsive ways with a diverse and changing workforce and society at large.

-5.2 Mission-specific Required Competencies: The program will identify core competencies in other domains that are necessary and appropriate to implement its mission.
+5.2 Mission-specific Required Competencies: The program will identify core competencies in other domains necessary and appropriate to implement its mission.